Radiosport

-Radiosport (or radio sport) is formal competition among amateur radio operators in any of three amateur radio activities, ARDF, DXing, and Contesting.
+Radiosport (or radio sport) is formal competition among amateur radio operators in any of three amateur radio activities: ARDF, DXing, and contesting.
 The Friendship Radiosport Games is an international multi-sport event that includes all three types of radiosport.

+History

 Since 1977, the International Amateur Radio Union has sponsored the IARU HF World Championship (originally named the IARU Radiosport Championship).
 The World Radiosport Team Championship is another international competition.